mynewsdesk/mnd-rubocop/README.md

 # mnd-rubocop
-Shared Rubocop config to be included in MND apps
+Shared Rubocop config to be included in MND apps.

+This gem is currently published as private gem on Gemfury, this repository has been made public to allow inclusion of the .rubocop.yml file as a remote config.

+Please note that this repository is used as [organisation-wide config](https://robots.thoughtbot.com/hound-introduces-style-guides-for-organisations
+) in HoundCI.

 ## Release new version
 First install the fury gem `gem install fury` then login `fury login`, using the